DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 In reality you're battle maniac that ready to attack other races at any given opportunity.
 That's you."

-The Succubus looked at Kay with puzzled expression.
+The Succubus looked at Kai with puzzled expression.

 _If it wouldn't be for Rinne, I'd be thinking the same._